AldenMB/calculator_emulator/README.md

 # calculator_emulator
-A Javasdcript simulacrum of a TI-30Xa.
+A Javascript simulacrum of a TI-30Xa.

 [See the calculator in action!](https://aldenmb.github.io/calculator_emulator/)